-If you are looking for life insurance without having to take a medical exam, you will need to know which no-exam life insurance companies will give you the lowest rates.
+If you are looking for a life insurance no waiting period and no medical exam policy, you will need to know which companies will give you the lowest rates.

 In order to qualify for life insurance, some companies will require you to go through a health underwriting process.